Cookie consent

 Traditional methods of loss prevention are becoming less effective when used on their own.
 While most retailers use CCTV cameras to monitor their operations, more stores are adding complementary methods, such as integrating cameras with electronic article surveillance (EAS) systems.

-As retail security risks evolve, retailers adopt new strategies to mitigate risks, including video analytics and artificial intelligence.
+As retail security risks evolve, businesses adopt new retail theft prevention strategies to mitigate risks, including video analytics and artificial intelligence.

 There is a pressing need to implement more intelligence-based loss prevention practices.
 Security technologies can provide more detailed data and the intelligence required to investigate retail crime, and identify pressure points and weaknesses.